dilejt/ksiegarnia/README.md

 * [Usage](#usage)
 * [Contact](#contact)

 ## General Information
 Web application that allows you to add items with information about the book: author, title and book cover in the form of an image file.
 The item can also be deleted, sorted ascending or descending.
 The list is paginated to display up to 4 books and filters to search by name or author.
+The page has an animated caption and a list.
+The data is stored in a MySQL database named ksiegarnia and table ksiazka.

 ## Technologies Used
 Project is created with:
 * [`react-bootstrap`](https://www.npmjs.com/package/react-bootstrap) v1.6.0 (Bootstrap 4.6)